-- Calculate how many students are chronically absent, or missing 10 percent of school days.
-If data isn't available ask for analysis. - Examine whether chronically absent students are concentrated in particular grades, schools, neighborhoods or student populations. - Urge principals to develop attendance teams to track chronically absent students and develop a prevention and intervention strategy.
-Use these tips for attendance teams. - Use data to identify positive outliers, schools that have high rates of attendance despite challenging circumstances.
-Use our Positive Outliers toolkit to determine what practices and policies are working and how they can be replicated districtwide. - Use the data to identify where you most need support from community partners to improve attendance. - Use the data to set goals with principals and schools and to measure progress in school improvement efforts.
+- Calculate how many students are chronically absent, or missing 10 percent of school days. - Examine whether chronically absent students are concentrated in particular grades, schools, neighborhoods or student groups (ethnicity, students with disabilities, gender, etc.).
+High levels of chronic absence often indicate which schools require additional supports to improve conditions for learning. - Urge principals to develop attendance teams to track chronically absent students and develop a prevention and intervention strategy.
+Use these tips for school site attendance teams. - Use data to identify positive outliers, schools that have high rates of attendance despite challenging circumstances.
+Use our Positive Outliers to determine what practices and policies are working and how they can be replicated districtwide. - Use the data to identify where you most need support from community partners to improve attendance. - Use the data to set goals with principals and schools and to measure progress in school improvement efforts.